CED welcomes and encourages non-U.S. citizens to participate in Disc*.

 |Acceptable Test||Minimum Score|

+The Disc* program requires international applicants who submit English proficiency exam scores that are at or just above the minimum to take the Duolingo English test.
 If you are sitting for a language exam and will not receive the results before the international application deadline, please take a Duolingo test and upload your score to slideroom to complete your application.
+A passing Duolingo score will meet the requirement for admission to Disc*, but in order to obtain the student visa from the University, you still must submit a valid score from one of the above tests by May 31.

 You are exempt from the English Proficiency Requirement if: